 | Standard | 16% | KES 19,000 | KES 9,917 |

-Insight: Equity offers most competitive rates; 1% difference = KES 1,000 savings
+Note: Equity offers the most competitive rates; a 1% difference means savings of KES 1,000.

 Service Quality Comparison